Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 The Hanafi School declares it as a confirmed sunnah that a Muslim holds off cutting the nails and trimming hair.
 But it is permissible to do so after sacrificing the animal, so that the hair and the nails are counted as good deeds) along with the hair of the sacrificial animal.

-It is not forbidden to cut the hair or the nails; but it is recommended so that one can achieve additional rewards for good deeds.
+It is not forbidden to cut the hair or the nails; but it is recommended to avoid it so that one can achieve additional rewards for good deeds.

 Allah Almighty knows best.